Introduction to IoT: Challenges and Future Directions

-\item \textit{Integrity of information}\\ The information gathered and shared by entities should be precise, current, and comprehensive.
-Reasonable precautions must be in place to prevent misuse, interference, loss, and unauthorized access, changes, or disclosure. \item \textit{Information rectification and availability}\\ When requesting access to their information, entities should clearly state their responsibilities for allowing access and making corrections to the information they possess.
-This involves the obligation to grant access and make necessary modifications, except in cases where a particular exception is applicable. \end{itemize}
+\item \textit{Integrity of information}: Entities should gather and share precise, current, and comprehensive information.
+Reasonable precautions must be in place to prevent misuse, interference, loss, and unauthorized access, changes, or disclosure. \item \textit{Information rectification and availability}: When requesting access to their information, entities should clearly state their responsibilities for allowing access and making corrections to the information they possess.
+This involves the obligation to grant access and make necessary modifications, except in cases where a particular exception is applicable. \end{enumerate}